The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 Petr Pajas, PASOS – Policy Association for an Open Society

-[2] Foundations and funds are also required to implement certain measures to control administrative costs by limiting administrative costs to a fixed percentage (to be determined by the organization) of total annual revenues, annual disbursements, or the size of the organization’s equity or assets at the end of the year (Article 22, Law on Foundations).
+[4] Foundations and funds are required to implement certain measures to control administrative costs by limiting administrative costs to a fixed percentage (to be determined by the organization) of total annual revenues, annual disbursements, or the size of the organization’s equity or assets at the end of the year (Article 22, Law on Foundations).
 Whatever method is selected may not be amended for at least five years.

 [4] Earnings of foundations from the rental of property in the foundation’s endowment are also exempt from income tax (Article 19 (1)(r), Income Tax Law and Article 32, Foundation Act), so long as the property is formally registered as such.